 Basic Medicare, known as Medicare Part A, is available to anyone who meets the eligibility requirements.
 It typically covers expenses associated with short-term hospital and skilled nursing facility stays, as well as limited home health care.
 It also covers medical equipment such as wheelchairs and walkers.
 Part A is generally provided at no cost.

 By contrast, Medicare Part B is a voluntary program for which participants pay a premium.
 Also known as Supplementary Medical Insurance (SMI), this program helps people pay for doctor’s visits, outpatient hospital care, home health care and other services, as well as certain medications, prosthetics and medical equipment.
 Other Medicare plans, known as Part C and Part D, involve private insurance companies to provide many similar benefits.

 It can be difficult to determine the proper strategy when making decisions regarding Medicare and Medicaid.
 The elder law attorneys at Lannik Law, LLC, help clients assess their situation and make smart choices in this area and other aspects of estate planning.
-Call 617-485-0193 to schedule a free consultation with our Newton estate planning attorneys.
+Call 617-485-0193 to schedule a free consultation with our Needham estate planning attorneys.

 Have Confidence In Your Medicare And Medicaid Decisions

 Medicare and Medicaid are frequently confused.
 They are not the same.
 The biggest distinction is that Medicare does not cover long-term care.
 Medicaid does.

 Medicaid is a federally funded health insurance program that covers the costs of long-term medical care for people over 65 and people with certain qualifying disabilities.
 The benefits and charges for accessing those benefits depend on the specific Medicaid program selected.

 At Lannik Law, LLC, we assist people in obtaining Medicare or Medicaid as necessary, taking the proper steps to protect the assets of those who require long-term care coverage through Medicaid.